Gankare/portfolio/Frostfall/README.md

 ---

 ## - Sound
 Sounds is alomost the most important element in making a horror game.
 I used sound attenuation to make some of the sounds 3D, meaning the sounds get higher the closer you are to them.

-I made the footsteeps and screams 3D, i also added 2D ambient background noises and owl howls for a errie feel.
+I made the footsteep and scream sounds 3D, I also added 2D ambient background noises and owl howls for a errie feel.

 The sound files used:
 ![Sound files](/Frostfall/Images/Sounds.png)